Skip to main content

 • warning: Display warnings but don’t block merges (default)

-• error: When paired with Request Changes Workflow, block merges until resolved or manually overrided
+• error: When paired with Request Changes Workflow, block merges until resolved or manually overridden

 UI Configuration